vprusso/toqito/docs/tutorials.superdense_coding.rst

 two physical bits.
-But with the help of quantum mechanics we can bend this rule using the phenomenon of quantum entanglement. **Superdense coding** proposed by Bennet and Wiesner in 1992 :cite:`Bennett_1992_Communication` lets Alice send two classical bits to Bob by transmitting just *one qubit* .
+But with the help of quantum mechanics we can bend this rule using the phenomenon of quantum entanglement. **Superdense coding** proposed by Bennet and Wiesner in 1992 :cite:`Bennett_1992_Communication` lets Alice send two classical bits to Bob by transmitting just *one qubit*.
 The catch here is that they must share an entangled pair of qubits beforehand.
 We will explain this protocol in detail
 below:

-Superdense Coding protocol
+Superdense coding protocol
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Before any communication begins, a third party prepares two qubits in *Bell state*: